jamesladd/plexus/README.md

-- I'm using the NullObject pattern when creating the glass stack to reduce the need for conditional statements in other code (which means less tests/problems), AND giving the lifecycle for creation of Glass Stacks a home where developers can easily see Business logic for argument validation etc.
+- I'm using the NullObject pattern when creating the glass stack to reduce the need for conditional statements in other code (which means less tests/problems), AND giving the lifecycle for creation of Glass Stacks a home where developers can easily see Business logic for argument validation etc in one place which makes sense to me in this case.

   ALSO - Creating a concrete instance of a Class based on input is also useful from a Performance perspective.
 The quickest way to do something is not to have to do it.